 How to Change Purchase Sign-in Settings in Microsoft Store

-This guide helps you manage your Microsoft Store purchase settings on Windows 11.
-You can control whether you need a password to buy apps, games, or movies.
+This guide walks through managing your Microsoft Store purchase settings on Windows 11.
+Controlling whether a password is required for buying apps, games, or movies takes only a few clicks.

 Open the Microsoft Store, click your Profile icon, select Settings, and then toggle the Purchase sign-in option on or off to control password requirements for purchases.